-- adversely affects, directly or indirectly, the honest and impartial performance of the Councillor's functions or exercise of powers, or - is, or involves: - a breach of trust placed in the Councillor - misuse of information or material acquired by the Councillor, whether the misuse is for the benefit of the Councillor or for the benefit or to the detriment of another person - a Councillor giving a direction to any Council employee (other than the Mayor giving direction to the Chief Executive Officer and senior executive employees) - a release of confidential information outside of the Council - failure by a Councillor to report a suspected material personal interest, conflict of interest or perceived conflict of interest of another Councillor, or - is a failure by the Councillor to comply with: - an order made by the Council or Tribunal - any acceptable request guidelines of the Council made under section 170A of the Act - the reimbursement of expenses policy of the Council.
+- adversely affects, directly or indirectly, the honest and impartial performance of the Councillor's functions or exercise of powers, or - is, or involves: - a breach of trust placed in the Councillor, either knowingly or recklessly - misuse of information or material acquired by the Councillor, whether the misuse is for the benefit of the Councillor or for the benefit or to the detriment of another person - a Councillor giving a direction to any Council employee (other than the Mayor giving direction to the Chief Executive Officer and for Brisbane City Council, the Lord Mayor giving direction to the Chief Executive Officer and senior contract officers) - a release of confidential information outside of the Council - failure by a Councillor to report a suspected material personal interest or conflict of interest of another Councillor, or - is a failure by the Councillor to comply with: - an order made by the Council or the Councillor Conduct Tribunal - any acceptable request guidelines of the Council made under section 170A of the LGA - the reimbursement of expenses policy of the Council.

-The conduct of a Councillor is also misconduct if the conduct leads to the Councillor being disciplined for inappropriate conduct on three occasions within a period of one year, or is conduct that is identified in an order of Council that will be dealt with as misconduct if the Councillor engages in the conduct again.
+The conduct of a Councillor is also misconduct if the conduct leads to the Councillor being disciplined for inappropriate conduct on three occasions within a period of one year or is conduct that is identified in an order of council that will be dealt with as misconduct if the Councillor engages in the conduct again.